By John O'Rourke May 17, 2022

 • Cash Flow Statement – The cash flow statement summarizes the amount of cash that the enterprise has generated (sources) and how the cash is being spent (uses).
 It contains elements of both the income statement and the balance sheet, and it is critical to the successful financial management of an enterprise.

-Key Stakeholders and Their Requirements
+Key Stakeholders and Their Financial Reporting Requirements

 Financial reports are also essential tools for informing internal stakeholders about the financial performance of the enterprise.
 This can include the CEO, CFO, and senior management team, as well as managers across the enterprise who need to understand how their particular subsidiary, department, business unit, or function is performing in relation to the overall enterprise.
-Internal stakeholders are typically most interested in the consolidated income statement of the enterprise, as well as profit and loss reports for their specific area of responsibility.
-This is where financial reporting expands to include financial analysis.
-This financial analysis delivered as part of internal management reporting may include the following:

 • Comparisons of the financial results to the original budget for the period showing positive and negative variances that should be analyzed.